tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Management account: A management account is the AWS account that you use to create an organization.
 The management account is automatically created when you create an organization.
 The management account has full permissions to all AWS services and resources in the organization.
 You can use the management account to create OUs, invite accounts to join the organization, and apply policies to OUs or accounts.
 - Member account: A member account is an AWS account that is part of an organization.
 Member accounts are invited to join an organization by the management account.
 Member accounts can be moved to different OUs, and policies can be applied to them.
 - Organization Root: The root is the email address and password that you use to sign in to the management account.
 The root user has full permissions to all AWS services and resources in the organization.
 You can use the root user to create OUs, invite accounts to join the organization, and apply policies to OUs or accounts.

+#### AWS Organizations Consolidated Billing

+Consolidated billing enables you to consolidate payment for multiple AWS accounts or multiple Amazon Internet Services Pvt.
+Ltd (AISPL) accounts within your organization by designating a single account to pay for all charges.
+Consolidated billing is offered at no additional charge.